Virtual Therapy • Illinois & Arizona

 Traditional therapy often happens once a week.

-For many people with OCD, this can make progress feel slow or inconsistent.
+For many people with OCD, this can make progress feel slow—or difficult to carry into daily life.

-Instead of spreading treatment over months or years, we focus on:
+Instead of spreading treatment across months or years, we focus on:

 ✓ directly targeting OCD patterns